The Springfield Botanical Gardens

 The Community Foundation of the Ozarks, 425 E. Trafficway, Springfield, MO 65806.

-This young woman became the first director of the Springfield Botanical Gardens.
-Her name is Katie Steinhoff and she's a horticulturist, landscape designer, outdoorsperson, and much, much more.
+This young woman is the Botanical Center's first director.
+With the official title "horticultural coordinator".
+Katie Steinhoff is a horticulturist, landscape designer, outdoorsperson, and much, much more.
 We think she's a winning choice for our lively gardening region.
 You can read her colorful bio here.

 |THE BOTANICAL CENTER BUILDING|